tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/05_Masking/03_02_Masking_Preview_Your_Data.md

 ## Preview Data in the Source Systems

-When the status bar reaches the end of the **REQUEST ID** field and turns fully green, the status changes to **Complete**.
-In a real-world environment, a status marked **Complete** means that any purged data is completely removed from the DPM System.
-For this tutorial, access the two source systems we set up for simulation purposes.
+For this tutorial, preview the data you intend to mask by accessing the two source systems we set up for simulation purposes.

 The two applications that we use to simulate source systems are:

 - ![image](/articles/demo_project/DPM_Demo_Project/images/01_DSAR_Odoo.PNG) - Odoo is an open source ERP and CRM application.
 You can view more details about this application at their site: https://www.odoo.com/

 - ![image](/articles/demo_project/DPM_Demo_Project/images/01_DSAR_opensourcebilling_icon.png) - Open Source Billing (OSB), as its name indicates, is an open source billing system.
 Access its site https://opensourcebilling.org/ for more information.

-Search these systems for the data that our Customer, Rick Jones, requested to be deleted.
-You should not be able to locate Mr. Jones's data because his data should no longer be in either system.